micro-jumbo/the-band-of-misfits/misfits/jack-in-the-cloud/README.md

 );
 ```

-Stack will output API endpoint that can be used to create and cancel timers.
+Stack will output API endpoint that can be used to create, update and cancel timers.